Plan a virtual network for Azure HDInsight

 When you create an HDInsight cluster, a load balancer is created as well.
 The type of this load balancer is at the basic SKU level, which has certain constraints.
 One of these constraints is that if you have two virtual networks in different regions, you cannot connect to basic load balancers.
 See virtual networks FAQ: constraints on global vnet peering, for more information.

-Another constraint is that the HDInsight load balancers should not be deleted or modified.
+Another constraint is that the HDInsight load balancers shouldn't be deleted or modified.
 Any changes to the load balancer rules will get overwritten during certain maintenance events such as certificate renewals.
 If the load balancers are modified and it affects the cluster functionality, you may need to recreate the cluster.

 Next steps